golangci/golangci-lint-action/README.md

 This option is `true` by default.

-If the GitHub Action detects configuration file the validation will be performed unless this option is set to `false`.
+If the GitHub Action detects a configuration file, the validation will be performed unless this option is set to `false`.
 If there is no configuration file, the validation is skipped.

-The JSONSchema used to validate the configuration depends on the version of golangci-lint you are using.
+The JSON Schema used to validate the configuration depends on the version of golangci-lint you are using.

 <details>
 <summary>Example</summary>